CactusTheGuy/Minecraft-Plugin-Choice/README.md

-# Minecraft-Plugin-Choice
+# Introduction
-The list of personal minecraft spigot/paper plugins of choice
+This is contain all of my potentially usage of my own minecraft server, please take this list as a grain of salt as this is personal references.